 Elsewhere in the world, the private sector, both education providers and employers, has played a critical role in providing opportunities for young people.
 Given the right conditions, it can play the same part in the Arab world as well.
 The report therefore highlights these messages: demand is substantial for private-sector involvement but supply is limited; vocational education and training, private universities, and work-readiness programs are the major categories of private investment opportunities; and several critical enablers of private participation are missing, such as rigorous standards to ensure that students are taught the right skills.
 Surveyed private employers tell us that only one third of new graduate employees are ready for the workplace when hired.
 Consequently, more than half of all employers provide substantial training for their new hires, to ensure work readiness.
 On the other side, only one-third of the surveyed young people believed that their education prepared them adequately for the job market, expressing strong doubts about the quality and relevance of their programs.

 The challenge is big, significant, and urgent.
 Action is required now: unless all stakeholders come together and embark on ambitious plans to address the employment gaps jointly, the Arab world’s young people face potentially dire consequences.

-Read more about the report and link to it from the McKinsey & Company Web site.
+Read more about the report at the McKinsey on Society website.